 - In the case of pair programming during weekly lab sessions, you are intended to work together, with one student typing the code while all team members collaborate, to create files that then include all of your names.
 This should mean that you all participated in pair-programming for that assignment.
 This is the ONLY authorized exception to the above policy!
 (Adapted from David Tuttle's CS 112 Syllabus) - Did you find an interesting inspiration from a Google search or from a book for your algorithm or for a part of your code?
 Attribute it -- include a comment giving its source!
 Then you are not "failing to quote material ... taken from another source".
-(And, of course, adapt it to meet class coding and style standards as well as the needs of the particular program.) - Note that it is fine and encouraged to make use of functions and example code from posted in-class examples -reusing tested and debugged functions is good programming practice! -- but it is good professional practice to comment their source as well.
-(For CS 111 purposes, this can be as simple as "from posted CS 111 examples", for example.)
+(And, of course, adapt it to meet class coding and style standards as well as the needs of the particular program.) - Note that it is fine and encouraged to make use of functions and example code from posted in-class examples, but it is professional to comment their source as well.
+(For CS 328 purposes, this can be as simple as "from posted CS 328 examples", for example.)

 Note that it is your responsibility to ensure that your homework files are read-protected.
 If you are careless about this, and someone else copies your work, you will share the penalty.
-(In particular, be very careful about leaving work on shared network drives, or in UNIX/Linux directories that are not read-protected.)
+(In particular, be very careful about leaving work on shared network drives, or in Linux directories that are not read-protected.)